nemjit001/directx12-renderer/README.md

 DirectX 12 toy renderer written in C++.
 Loosely based on the [directx graphics samples](https://github.com/microsoft/DirectX-Graphics-Samples).

+Sister repository to [vulkan-renderer](https://github.com/nemjit001/vulkan-renderer), in which the same (or similar) capabilities are implemented using Vulkan.

 ## Features

 - [X] OBJ mesh loading